k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/OVA/Postgres_Hardening.md

 * The Postgres server is pre-configured in order to allow connection with an SSL, using a generic Self-Signed certificate.

-* Forcing connection with SSL does not require changing the connection port from the default 5432.
+* Forcing a connection with an SSL does not require changing the connection port from the default 5432.

 To switch configuration to a hardened configuration, follow the below instructions: